 Restaurant Server: 15 to 20 percent

 Restaurant servers aren't covered by minimum-wage protections, so gratuity makes up a big chunk of their income.
-"When you walk through the door and sit down to receive table service, expect to tip 15 to 20 percent,” says Daniel Post Senning, great-grandson of famous etiquette expert Emily Post and co-host of the Awesome Etiquette podcast.
+"When you walk through the door and sit down to receive table service, expect to tip 15 to 20 percent,” says Daniel Post Senning, great-great-grandson of famous etiquette expert Emily Post and co-host of the Awesome Etiquette podcast.
 “The root of the word ‘gratuity’ is gratitude, so if the service was good and I was really taken care of, I round up.”

 In a newly released creditcards.com survey, four out of five Americans say they always give a restaurant tip, and the median tip is 18 percent.